github/site-policy/Policies/github-corporate-terms-of-service.md

 GitHub changes the Service via Updates and addition of new features.
 Nothwithstanding the foregoing, GitHub reserves the right at any time to modify or discontinue, temporarily or permanently, the Service (or any part of it) with or without notice.

 ### S. Support
 GitHub will provide standard technical Support for the Service at no additional charge twenty-four (24) hours per day, five (5) days per week, excluding weekends and national U.S. holidays.
 Standard Support is only offered via web-based ticketing through GitHub Support, and Support requests must be initiated from a User with which GitHub's Support team can interact.
-GitHub may provide premium Support (subject to [GitHub Premium Support for Enterprise Cloud](https://help.github.com/articles/about-github-premium-support)) or dedicated technical Support for the Service at the Support level, Fees, and Subscription Term specified in an Order Form or SOW.
+GitHub may provide premium Support (subject to the [GitHub Premium Support for Enterprise Cloud](https://help.github.com/articles/about-github-premium-support) terms) or dedicated technical Support for the Service at the Support level, Fees, and Subscription Term specified in an Order Form or SOW.

 ### T. Miscellaneous